1939 – 2019

 New York Dance Theatre, Inc. and the Ohman School of Ballet

-In his later years, Frank directed his talents towards teaching, choreography and artistic direction.
+In his later years, Mr. Ohman directed his talents towards teaching, choreography and artistic direction.
 He has been a guest teacher at the Boston Ballet, the School of American Ballet, the St. Louis Ballet, and the National Dance Institute.
-In 2004 Mr. Ohman was invited to be the guest Ballet Master of the Ballet Philippines where he spent three weeks sharing his knowledge and teaching the company in the style of George Balanchine.
+In 2004, Mr. Ohman was invited to be the guest Ballet Master of the Ballet Philippines where he spent three weeks sharing his knowledge and teaching the company in the style of George Balanchine.

 When Mr. Ohman was not teaching at the Ohman School of Ballet, guest teaching, choreographing or directing, he enjoyed painting and sculpting.